-- (1) The chairman of the Board of Directors (the "Chairman") shall be annually appointed from among the outside Directors by a resolution of the Board of Directors. - (2) If the Board of Directors appoints a Chairman who is not an outside Director, a person representing outside Directors (the "Senior Outside Director") shall be appointed by a resolution of the Board of Directors. - (3) If the Chairman is absent or unable to perform chairman duties, the Director as determined by the Board of Directors shall perform such duties.
+- (1) The chairman of the Board of Directors (the "Chairman") shall be annually appointed from among the outside Directors by a resolution of the Board of Directors. - (2) If the Board of Directors appoints a Chairman who is not an outside Director, a person representing outside Directors (the "Senior Outside Director") shall be appointed by a resolution of the Board of Directors. - (3) If the chairman is absent or unable to perform his/her duties as such, the Director as determined by the Board of Directors shall take his/her place.